Vallaquenta/jellyfin-arr-stack/README.md

 Then we want to navigate to the categories tab and change our folder/paths for:
 - TV
 - Movies
+- And add a 'category' for Prowlarr, just in case
 <details>
   <summary>Screenshots</summary>